 The Shopkeeper theme recently caught my eye, because it’s a framework built off of two years of customer feedback in ThemeForest.
 It is highly customizable so that you don’t get stuck with any components you don’t enjoy down the road, and the theme comes packaged with a few plugins that make it even cooler.

 Related Reading: 15 of the Best WooCommerce WordPress Themes

 I’m going to give you an in-depth Shopkeeper WordPress theme review to see if it’s worth your money.
 At first glance, the theme has almost a five star rating from a decent customer sample size, and the $58 price tag isn’t all that crazy, considering you receive a premium theme with solid customer support and a few premium plugins.

 Let’s take a look at what this theme has to offer, and remember to find a solid hosting platform to run your site.

 Installing the Shopkeeper Theme

-To start, the Shopkeeper installation process is just like any other theme implementation.
-You go to the main Shopkeeper page on ThemeForest, pay for the theme and download the zip file to your computer.
+To start, the Shopkeeper installation process is just like any other theme installation.
+You go to the main Shopkeeper page on ThemeForest, pay for the theme, and download the zip file to your computer.
 You can always log back into the ThemeForest website if you need to grab the theme again for another site.